bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 on Linux.

 By default, MySQL will only allow you to insert things into the database that are smaller than 1MB.

+XXX Is this still true?
+It's 16MB on Ubuntu 14.04...

+Bugzilla attachments
-Bugzilla attachments may be larger than this.
+may be larger than this.
 Also, Bugzilla combines all comments on a single bug into one field for full-text searching, and the combination of all comments on a single bug could in some cases